 It comes preseasoned.
 Cooking surface is 14 inches.

-Size is great for large cook-ups.
+Size is great for large cook-ups especially as a field skillet.
 Double helper handles for ease of handling.
 Perfect for the outdoor grill.

 This Camp Chef classic style skillet is pre-seasoned.
 Camp Chef is one of the well-established brands in the USA, though the product is manufactured in China.